Cisco-RADKit/Intro/Intro RPC/intro-rpc.md

 # Dealing with errors

 RADKit only deals with one type of error: the inability to connect to a device with the chosen protocol.
-This could be cause by the device being shut down, the IP address or port being unreachable, the credentials may be incorrect, ...
+This could be caused by the device being shut down, the IP address or port being unreachable, the credentials may be incorrect, ...
 If anything prevents RADKit from obtaining data, this will result in an errror.

 ## Failing Device requests